Quasi-linear theory of perpendicular ion heating by critically balanced turbulence: Calculation of heating rates in RMHD turbulence with varying imbalance

 We now combine our quasi-linear theory results (Section~\ref{sec:QLTheory}) and turbulent spectrum (Section~\ref{sec:RMHDTurbulence}) to predict heating rates.
 We will find that the heating rate has a similar form regardless of the value of $\crosshel$, illustrating the connection between the mechanisms of stochastic heating in balanced turbulence and cyclotron-resonant heating in imbalanced turbulence.

 In Section~\ref{sec:generaldiffusioncoeff}, we present the form of the diffusion coefficients used, where additional assumptions are introduced to simplify the RMHD diffusion coefficients given in \eqref{eq:QLDiffusionCoefficientsAlfvenicPol}.
 The corresponding expression for the perpendicular heating rate, $\Qprp$, is also provided under the simplifying assumption of an initially Maxwellian ion distribution.
 We then examine ion heating in the fully imbalanced and balanced limits of these coefficients in Section~\ref{sec:limitingcases} to build intuition for the general dependence of $\Qprp$ on $\crosshel$, discussed in Section~\ref{sec:generalcase}.
+Finally, in Section~\ref{sec:f0_Evolution} we show the general time evolution of a Maxwellian distribution due to the diffusion coefficients calculated in Section~\ref{sec:generaldiffusioncoeff}, and show how the turbulence's imbalance affects the structure of the distribution function.